Baylor Scott & White - Plano Is A Primary Stroke Center

-A stroke has a three-hour treatment window.
+A stroke has a 4.5-hour treatment window.
 That’s why having access to quality care nearby is critical to improving patient outcomes.
-Baylor Regional Medical Center at Plano has earned Primary Stroke Center certification from the Joint Commission.
+Baylor Scott & White Medical Center - Plano has earned Primary Stroke Center certification from the Joint Commission.
 It shows that we follow the highest national standards for patient care.
-Avesh Verma, MD, medical director of the Stroke Program at Baylor Plano and physician on the medical staff, adds that as a Primary Stroke Center, the hospital also must have neurologists on call 24/7.
+Avesh Verma, MD, medical director of the Stroke Program at Baylor Scott & White - Plano and physician on the medical staff, adds that as a Primary Stroke Center, the hospital also must have neurologists on call 24/7.

 Know the Signs - Recognize the Symptoms to Save a Life